 In an ideal world, the answer would be to wear no shoes at all.
 That’s because when we are barefoot, our body stands in its most natural position, allowing us to balance our weight evenly over all of our joints.
 However, being barefoot is not practical or even the best choice for most of us, so we must find the right footwear that will help, and not hurt, our feet and our body's alignment.

 Studies confirm that many types of foot pain and back pain – including plantar fasciitis, hammertoes, shin splints, neuromas, ankle instability and more – are the result of wearing the wrong kinds of shoes over a long period of time.
 (See the following studies: "Footwear: The Primary Cause of Foot Disorders" and "Fashion and Foot Deformation" by William Rossi, and "Athletic Footwear: Unsafe due to perceptual illusions" by Steven Robbins and Gerald Gouw.)

 Think about it.
 Have you ever worn a fancy pair of shoes to a wedding, only to switch to something more comfortable that you can dance in?
 Or do you immediately take your shoes off when you get home so you can relax?
-If so, you know that most people let fashion dictate their shoe choices, rather than what’s good for them.
+If so, you know have been letting fashion dictate your shoe choices.

 1. Foot-Shaped Toe Box

 Almost all shoes push the toes together, into a space that is narrower than the ball of the foot.
 This is our fashion: a triangular shape that compromises the ability of the toes to grasp and balance.
 When these functions are limited, our legs and upper bodies are forced to make compensations for the instability of our toes.
 This results in our gait being less balanced and less efficient.
 And wearing shoes that are too narrow in the toe box can also cause our feet to become misshapen over time.